Life Coaching Images: Where to Find Them + Editing Tips (2026)

 website images

-Your coaching website is your digital storefront, and your images determine the first impressions you make with it.
-The right photos can set the tone for your brand and encourage visitors to learn more about your services.
+Your coaching website is your digital home base, and your images set the tone from the very first scroll.
+The right photos can communicate your style instantly and encourage visitors to learn more about your services.

 • Hero image: For your homepage header, choose a welcoming, high-quality image that reflects your coaching style.
-For example, if your coaching focuses on mindfulness, a serene image shot in nature might work well.
+If your coaching focuses on mindfulness, a serene nature shot might work well.
+If you’re a high-performance business coach, something sharper and more dynamic sends a different signal.

 • About page photos: Feature a mix of professional headshots and candid images that show your personality and work environment.
 Clients want to see the real person behind the business.

 • Service page visuals: Use images that represent the essence of each service you offer.
-For instance, for group coaching, you can use a photo from a team session, ideally shot at one of your events.
+For group coaching, a photo from a team session (ideally shot at one of your actual events) works far better than a generic stock image.

 • Testimonial photos: Add profile images of clients (with permission) to make your testimonials more personal and authentic.